clevyr/backpack-page-builder/readme.md

 1. Laravel 7
 2. PHP 7.4
+3. GD or Imagick for Image Intervention

 # Installation

 Run `composer require clevyr/backpack-page-builder`

-This will install the Page Builder and the https://github.com/Laravel-Backpack/PermissionManager package
+This will install the Page Builder and the https://github.com/Laravel-Backpack/PermissionManager package This will install Image Intervention http://image.intervention.io/getting_started/introduction

 To publish and migrate the Permission Manager and Page Builder run the following command